European Banking Federation

 12 Jun 2025

-Their ask — The organization requests clarification on how the Business Wallet relates to existing identity wallets and sectoral legislation.
+Message — The organization requests clarification on how the Business Wallet relates to existing identity wallets and sectoral legislation.
 They emphasize the need to focus on digital credentials with a robust trust framework, prioritize public sector participation, and ensure flexibility for innovation.
 They want harmonized identification requirements to reduce fragmented national reporting obligations.1234

-How it helps them — This would reduce compliance costs and eliminate fragmented national reporting requirements across borders.567
+Why — This would reduce compliance costs and eliminate fragmented national reporting requirements across borders.567

-Who loses — National authorities lose control over setting their own identification and reporting standards.8
+Impact — National authorities lose control over setting their own identification and reporting standards.8

 28 May 2025